liuchengxu/space-vim/README.md

 ## Features

 - **Beautiful interface:** I have written a vim colorscheme [space-vim-dark](https://github.com/liuchengxu/space-vim-dark) based on spacemacs-dark theme.
 You could also try [spacemacs-theme.vim](https://github.com/colepeters/spacemacs-theme.vim).
+[More screenshots](https://github.com/liuchengxu/space-vim/wiki/screenshots)

     ![screenshot](https://raw.githubusercontent.com/liuchengxu/img/master/space-vim/space-vim-gui.png)
     (Terminal vim with `set termguicolors`)

 - **Mnemonic key bindings:** commands have mnemonic prefixes like <kbd>SPC b</kbd> for all the buffer commands.
+Lots of basic key bindings are provided by [vim-better-default](https://github.com/liuchengxu/vim-better-default).

     Meanwhile, the whole key bindings have been well adapted for vim for the lack of great plugins similar to which-key in emacs.
 Most key bindings are limited to no more than two keystrokes without counting `<Leader>` or `<LocalLeader>` in, e.g. <kbd>SPC x d</kbd> to delete trailing whitespaces.